St.Giles’, St.Bartholomew’s & St.Mary’s | Weddings

 What does it cost to have a church wedding?

 At the time of booking the wedding, the Parish Administrator will inform you of the costs.
 These are also detailed on church noticeboards and the Church of England website as they are set nationally.
-You should be aware that is your wedding is over a year away the charges payable will have increased slightly, typically in line with inflation.
+You should be aware that if your wedding is over a year away the charges payable will increase slightly, typically in line with inflation.
+All Church of England vicars are officially registrars, so you do NOT have to pay both the church and the local registrar.
+You will only need the local registry office to obtain your marriage certificate.

 The vows